kudoas/sync-issue-field/README.md

-# gis (GitHub Issue Syncer)
+# Sync Issue

-This action automatically synchronizes child and parent issue information
+This action automatically synchronizes child and parent issue information.
+If you create child issue from parent issue, the parent information is copied to the child.

 # Usage